Bake or Boil Sweet Potatoes for Casserole?

 • Converting Boiled to Baked:

-• Bake sweet potatoes at 400°F for 30-60 minutes until tender.
+• Sweet potatoes are baked at 400°F for 30-60 mins until they are tender.

 • Converting Baked to Boiled: